 The Sahrawi people's struggle for self determination

-Sidi Mohamed Daddach (1957) was awarded the 2002 Rafto Prize for representing the Sahrawi people in their struggle for human rights.
+Sidi Mohammed Daddach (1957) was awarded the 2002 Rafto Prize for representing the Sahrawi people in their struggle for human rights.

 Sidi Mohammed Daddach is a Sahrawi human rights defender and former political prisoner.
 Imprisoned for more than two decades by the Moroccan authorities, Daddach has become an important symbol of Western Sahara’s struggle for self-determination.
 He has spoken forcefully about Morocco’s human rights violations, and drawn the world's attention to the hundreds of Sahrawis who have "disappeared" after the Moroccan invasion in 1975.